avishekanand/anand-academic-kickstart/content/authors/florian/_index.md

 - Researchers
 ---

-Abhijit Anand is a PhD Student in L3S Research Center.
-His research is focussed on developing deep learning approaches to Web search.
+ My research interests lies in the application of machine learning to information retrieval and Web tasks.